Talking About Sources

 - Long quotes (more than 40 words) are cited differently (indented as a block, see APA Manual)

 I tell my students to use quotation only 5-10% of the time when you're citing sources; use summary and paraphrase the rest of the time.
 Wait until you have that "killer quote."
 If you're writing a Literature Review--especially in the social sciences--then you should almost never quote.
-If you do need to quote, put quotation marks around all words that belong to that author and cite Author's name and year.
+If you do need to quote, put quotation marks around all words that belong to that author and cite Author's name (use only their last name) and year.
 More importantly, you need to cite the page number each time you quote.
+In APA, it should look like this: (Charles, 2019, p.
+345).

 I also like to challenge my students to always introduce a quote (and usually also a paraphrase) and also comment about it afterward.
 If it's by a famous person, say so in your paper instead of just listing their name in the citation at the end.
 Comment on how the quote is relevant.
 We'll talk more about using evidence in your paper in Chapter 9 on Literature Reviews [https://edtechbooks.org/-Foc].